GokulNC/Setting-Up-CARLA-Reinforcement-Learning/README.md

 ```

 All the required files for Environment's RL interface is present in the `Environment` directory (which you need not worry about)
-*Note*: Most of the files are obtained from Intel Coach's interface for RL, with some modifications from my side.
+*Note*: Most of the files are obtained from Intel Coach's interface for RL, with modifications from my side.

 ## Playing with the Environment